nrfconnect/sdk-nrf/doc/nrf/libraries/security/nrf_security/doc/drivers.rst

 CRACEN driver
 *************

-The CRACEN driver provides entropy and hardware-accelerated cryptography using the CRACEN (Crypto Accelerator Engine) peripheral.
+The CRACEN driver provides entropy and hardware-accelerated cryptography using the Crypto Accelerator Engine (CRACEN) peripheral.
 This driver is only available on nRF54L Series devices.

 Enabling the CRACEN driver